 Gwion Lloyd Evans, Bylchau, Denbighshire

 Gwion is the reigning World Champion and will be defending his title at the 2026 World Championships.
 This is the third time Gwion has represented Wales at the World Championships.
-He was also part of team which won the World Machine Shearing Team title at the 2023 World Championships.
+Also part of team which won the World Machine Shearing Team title at the 2023 World Championships.

 Llyr Jones, Llanrwst, Conwy

 Llyr won the 2025 Champion Shearer of Wales competition for the first time, earning himself a place in the Welsh World Team.
-Llyr has shorn for several seasons over in New Zealand so he has plenty of experience with their sheep.
+Shorn for several seasons over in New Zealand so he has plenty of experience with their sheep.
 This will be his first World Championships.

 Blade Shearers